-It is also advisable to steer clear of wearing a loose watch and dangling jewelry, such as a necklace.
+It is also advisable to avoid wearing a loose watch and dangling jewelry, such as a necklace.

-It’s better to remove your jewelry if you don’t want your precious gold bracelet getting damaged by a cordless drill.
+It’s better to remove your jewelry if you don’t want your precious gold bracelet to get damaged by a cordless drill.

 Make sure that all accessories and clothing fit properly, and don’t forget to tie your hair back if it is long to ensure that it stays out of the way.